 Now, it must be said that I have no emotion I’d label as love for myself, at least not like I feel for my wife, mother or sister.
 For me, I connected love with an emotion – and admittedly the emotion I feel for others in prison is NOT love.
 It is discouraging trying to love others and feeling all sorts of emotions other than love.

-So, I meditated on it and I listened for the Holy Spirit to talk to me and He did.
+I meditated on it and I listened for the Holy Spirit to talk to me and He did.
 The Holy Spirit told me to read the Bible!
 But wasn’t that what I was already doing?
-I felt a little let down by this direction as what I’d read provided no particular concept on love when it’s hard.
+I felt a little let down by this direction as what I’d read provided no particular concept on love when loving is hard.

 I’m reading the Bible from cover to cover right now.
-I’d just finished 2Peter when the Holy Spirit said to read the Bible and so as I continued reading, the next three books were John’s three letters.
+I’d just finished 2Peter when the Holy Spirit said to read the Bible and so I continued reading; the next three books were John’s three letters.
 They’re like little gems in the Bible and are quick, easy reads.
-Yet they held for me, the answer to what it means to love others as I love myself and it gave new meaning to the phrase, “do unto others as you’d have them do unto you.”
+Yet they held for me the answer to what it means to love others as I love myself, and it gave new meaning to the phrase, “do unto others as you’d have them do unto you.”